 Monthly salary shall be understood as the current monthly salary.
-Fixed monthly salary in cash, in this context, shall be understood as
+Fixed monthly salary in cash, in this context, shall be understood as pay for outplaced salaried employees is not included.

-- fixed monthly salary supplements

-- such commission, profit sharing, bonuses or the like earned during periods of absence without a direct connection to the personal work efforts of the salaried employee, - guaranteed minimum commission or the like.
+- fixed monthly salary supplements - such commission, profit sharing, bonuses or the like earned during periods of absence without a direct connection to the personal work efforts of the salaried employee, - guaranteed minimum commission or the like.
+Performance